Australian Open: Quarantining tennis players voice 'unequal practice' frustrations - KRDO

 “We are reviewing the schedule leading in to see what we can do to assist these players.”

-According to the Victoria State Government’s website on Sunday there are 30 active cases in the region, with seven internationally acquired and in quarantine in the last 24 hours, with none acquired locally in that time period.
+According to the Victoria State Government’s website on Monday there are 33 active cases in the region, with four internationally acquired and in quarantine in the last 24 hours, with none acquired locally in that time period.

 Prior to the 72 players entering quarantine, tournament organizers had said players would also “undergo a more rigorous testing schedule than most returning travelers.”